it985/my-stars/README.md

 *   [jackluson/sync-your-cookie](https://github.com/jackluson/sync-your-cookie) - A browser extension that syncs and manages your cookies to your cloudflare

 *   [ObservedObserver/async-code](https://github.com/ObservedObserver/async-code) - Use Claude Code / CodeX CLI to perform multiple tasks in parallel with a Codex-style UI.
 Your personal codex/cursor-background agent.
+Claude Code UI.

 *   [AmyangXYZ/ProofOfAwesome](https://github.com/AmyangXYZ/ProofOfAwesome) - Not another crypto - a blockchain for human achievement